Skip to main content

 For more on the math behind that call, see our guide on repair or replace.
 If the freezer is part of a fridge-freezer combo that’s also failing, our refrigeration repair page covers sealed-system work in detail.

 ADRIUM has been fixing residential freezers across the Tri-Valley since 2021.
-We’re licensed (CSLB #1136642), BEAR-registered (#50788), and BBB A+ rated.
-If your chest, upright, or deep freezer has gone warm, call (925) 999-4095 or email [email protected] and we’ll get you on the schedule.
+Licensed (CSLB #1136642), BEAR-registered (#50788), BBB A+ rated.
+If your chest, upright, or deep freezer has gone warm, call (925) 999-4095 or email [email protected] and we’ll get you on the schedule fast, often same or next day when we can.
 You can also book a service visit here.

 FAQ